AideenByrne/python-project/README.md

 Programming &amp; Scripting module project on Fisher's Iris data set

 ### Summary
 Ronald Fisher 1936; one of the first models of statistical classification.
+The data contains 50 samples of three types of Iris flowers, measured along four variables.